-With average household spending on energy bills hitting £113 per month, and around 50% of GB customers remaining on a default tariff (which is usually more expensive for the same energy consumption compared to other tariffs) according to the Office of Gas and Electricity Markets (Ofgem), a significant proportion on consumers could save money by switching to a better energy tariff.
+With average household spending on energy bills now around £1,923 per year for a typical household and the vast majority of GB customers remaining on a default tariff (which is historically more expensive for the same energy consumption compared to other tariffs) according to the Office of Gas and Electricity Markets (Ofgem), a significant proportion on consumers could save money by switching to a better energy tariff.

 - How to Switch Energy Supplier